kinecosystem/move-kin-android/README.md

 ```

 ### Showing *AppsDiscoveryAlertDialog* Pop-up Dialog
-Showing the *AppsDiscoveryAlertDialog* pop-up dialog can be triggered by some action performed by a user.
-The user then can choose to click the button in the dialog to open the screen (*AppsDiscoveryActivity*) and to start exploring the ecosystem.
+Showing the *AppsDiscoveryAlertDialog* pop-up dialog can be triggered by some action performed by the user.
+The user can then choose to click the button in the dialog to open the screen (*AppsDiscoveryActivity*) and to start exploring the ecosystem.

 ```java
     AppsDiscoveryAlertDialog dialog = new AppsDiscoveryAlertDialog(context);